-Having your local real estate consultant has many benefits.
-The best of all is that you don’t have to pay for our services to choose from existing properties.
+On first glance, you would think there are almost as many French Riviera real estate agents as properties for sale.
+About 80% of the properties are with several agents, making it difficult for you to choose the right agent for the same property!
+That is why having your own real estate consultant has many benefits.
+You don’t pay for the advisory services in helping you choose from existing properties.
 Plus, in France, the costs of selling are for the selling party.
 The new owner only pays the notary fees and taxes for the new ownership.
-In France, this is about 7-7,5% of the total purchasing price.
+In France, this is about 8% of the total purchasing price.

 The right price for existing properties

 Real estate in France has suffered from the economic crisis that started in 2008.
 Many people bought their existing properties in the days that prices were high.
 And if they want to sell after 8-10 years, they for sure would like to have the same price back plus some profit for made investments.
 Once the property owner has sold it, the French tax office will hit them with an extra tax called Plus Value.

 This profit tax starts with 20%, and the longer you own property, the lower ‘Plus Value’ you pay.
 But for you, being a buyer, the market is open, and everybody is free to negotiate.
 To get an average idea about the costs per square meter in the South of France, you could use a website like this for an indication, based upon the square meters of the house and the terrain.
 It does not include the value of a heated infinity pool, a Master Chef kitchen, or a jacuzzi with endless sea views.
 But it will help you to understand the pricing.

 Every individual has a unique style, and your home only feels like home, if it matches your style.
 Maybe you are lucky, and you will find something that is so utterly magnificent, you won’t need to renovate as the property was already wholly renovated in the style you love.
 You could find existing properties that need to be finished or refreshed.